THE ULTIMATE BEGINNERS GUIDE TO 3D PRINTING

 First Model Print

-Now, the most vital question is, “what do you want to print?”
-Experts suggest it is best to print the mainstream 3D models on your printer if you’re not used to the setting yet.
-Multiple websites like “Thingiverse.com” and “myminifactory.com” present you with ample of options to print.
+Now, the most vital question is, “What do you want to print?”
+Experts suggest printing the mainstream 3D models on your printer is best if you’re not used to the setting yet.
+Multiple websites like “Thingiverse.com” and “myminifactory.com” present you with ample options to print.
 These websites feature the “ready-to-print” models that you can print and get the hang of your printer settings.
 This practice will not only help you fix your printer settings but will also help you compare your printed object with others through the abundant tutorials present on the web.
-This way you can comprehend what went wrong with your print.
+This way, you can comprehend what went wrong with your print.
 But there’s one thing you must not forget!
 The first few models you print will not turn out perfect.
 You will have to take your time to get used to this magical machine.

 Slicing Software

 Next on our list is the “Slicing Software”.
 This software is where you set all the settings for your printer.
 It commands your printer to print your object in a certain manner.
-You can set the dimensions, colours, temperatures, etc. for your printer.
+You can set your printer’s dimensions, colours, temperatures, etc..
 Some popular slicing software includes “MakerWare”, “Cura”, and “Simplify 3D”.

 3D Printing Model

 Coming to the process of how 3D printing works!
-So you either create 3D Computer-Aided Model or you can get free ones from online forums as we have mentioned earlier.
-You then export that model as a “.STL” file into the slicing software where you set all the settings for your print.
-Consequently, slicer generates a “.G-code” file which is sent to the printer.
-The filament attached to the extruder is then extruded according to the command and your 3D object comes to life!
+So you can either create a 3D Computer-Aided Model or get free ones from online forums, as we mentioned earlier.
+You then export that model as a “.STL” file into the slicing software, where you set all the settings for your print.
+Consequently, the slicer generates a “.G-code” file, which is sent to the printer.
+The filament attached to the extruder is then extruded according to the command, and your 3D object comes to life!

 Extruders

-Now let’s focus our attention on “extruders”.
-There are two types of extruders, one is single and the other one is dual.
-Most of the printers come with a single extruder and they only extrude one type of filament.
-This means you can only have one colour and material coming out of the extruder at a type of using a single extruder.
+Now, let’s focus our attention on “extruders”.
+There are two types of extruders: one is single, and the other one is dual.
+Most printers come with a single extruder, and they only extrude one type of filament.
+This means you can only have one colour and material coming out of the extruder at a time when using a single extruder.
 On the other hand, dual extruders can print two different types of materials or filaments at one time.
-This enhances productivity as well as creativity for printing 3D objects.
+This enhances productivity and creativity when printing 3D objects.

 Heated Bed

-Once the printer starts extruding the filament, it sets on your printer's heated bed.
-Here it is important to note that your adhesion settings in the slicer software must be set appropriately to keep your object adhered to the bed.
+Once the printer starts extruding the filament, it sets on your printer’s heated bed.
+Here, it is important to note that your adhesion settings in the slicer software must be set appropriately to keep your object adhered to the bed.
 These beds are categorized as glass beds and printer’s tape beds.
-Glass beds are less durable and sturdy than printer’s tape beds because once you scratch the bed for removing your object, the entire glass bed becomes useless and you have to change it which incurs an additional cost.
+Glass beds are less durable and sturdy than printer’s tape beds because once you scratch the bed to remove your object, the entire glass bed becomes useless, and you have to change it, which incurs an additional cost.
 On the contrary, painter’s tape beds are not as vulnerable to scratches and are definitely durable.

-Conclusively, these factors must be kept in mind when getting into 3D printing as it will save you the trouble of wasting your material as well as your time.
+Conclusively, these factors must be considered when getting into 3D printing, as doing so will save you the trouble of wasting your material and your time.

 Draftings Australia provides excellent 3d printing, 3d modelling services at an affordable rate.
 Call Us now!